-Appraising senior Staff is essential, many see this as a once or twice a year process, but this is not really a progressive or supportive view.
-The kind of appraisal we are talking about by an executive manager of Senior Managers is a process of reflection and planning that is ongoing and continual.
+ApPRaisal for senior Staff is essential, many see this as a once or twice a year PRocess, but this is not really a PRogressive or supportive view.
+The kind of apPRaisal we are talking about by an executive manager of Senior Managers is a PRocess of reflection and planning that is ongoing and continual.

 Your maxim will be communication, communication communication, which in almost all circumstances means listening, listening, listening.

-The staff you might appraise need to have clear schedules, be able to time manage and communicate this along with their objectives and whether they are meeting targets.
+The staff you might offer apPRaisal for need to have clear schedules, be able to time manage and communicate this along with their objectives and whether they are meeting targets.
 If you work in a ‘soft’ organisation such as a charity or social care organisation having targets is often seen as a bit hard line, too corporate, but again I would say its essential.